cksource/ckeditor-cs-on-premises-infrastructure/kubernetes/helm/ckeditor-cs-development-stack/README.md

-# CKEditor Collaboration Server On-Premise development stack Helm chart
+# CKEditor Collaboration Server On-Premises development stack Helm chart

 >:warning: **Not for production purposes!** This configuration is insecure, not persistent and its purpose is testing only.